luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 - 2Pack_7.0.0.zip
 - 2Pack_8.0.0.zip
 - 2Pack_8.1.0.zip

-Pack IN Manually as System User:

-- AMERPSOFT Editor - CountryCode3.zip
-- AMERPSOFT Editor - Cummunity Fill.zip

-Remember to do:
+- 2Pack_8.2.0.zip
+- 2Pack_8.3.0.zip
+- 2Pack_8.4.0.zip

+Ignore error starting server.
+- <b>Restart idempiere Server</b>

+These Packs IN, creates New structure for Extended Location, also C_Country3 Table and C_Community default records.
+One Community for each country in order to be consistent with the model:

+- COUNTRY --> COMMUNITY --> REGION --> CITY
+- COUNTRY --> COMMUNITY --> REGION --> MUNICIPALITY --> PARISH

+Next, do the following actions:
-    Role Access Update
+- Role Access Update
-    Syncronize Terminology
+- Syncronize Terminology
-    Sequence Check
+- Sequence Check

-### <b>2- Set es_VE as System language</b>
-- Login idempiere as System in English
+- <b>Restart idempiere Server</b>
-- Go to Menu: /System Admin/General Rules/System Rules/Language
-- On Window Language: Locate es_VE or your preferred Language xx_XX
-- On Window Language: Check System Language
-- On Window Language: Execute 'Language Mantenance' Process ( If you are using other Locale adjust to your)

-### <b>3- Create Language extension for es__VE or xx__XX</b>
-- Download Script from Repository (See This plugin documentation directory)
-- Example:  Create-language-from-es-CO-to-es-VE.sql" Script
-- Execute Query from PostgreSQL environment
-- You may edit this Query for your favourite Language xx_XX
-- Remember to do Syncronize Terminology

-### <b>4- Verify country code 3 digits is updated on C_Country table</b>
+### <b>2- Verify country code 3 digits is updated on C_Country table</b>
-- CountryCode3 Fields on C_Country Table are already set on Packin Step 2
+- CountryCode3 Fields on C_Country Table are already set on Pack-IN Step 1
 - For verifying it:
 - Open the new created window:

 - <b>System Admin -> General Rules --> System Rules -->Country Community Region Municipality Parish City</b>

-### <b>5- Pack IN Venezuela Extended Demography</b>
+### <b>3- Pack IN Venezuela Extended Demography</b>

+Before doing this, a Manual Application Dictionary Change must be done on:
+- Table <b>AD_Package_Exp_Detail</b>
+- Column <b>SQLStatement</b>

+Changes:

+- Increase Length to 50.000
+- Synchronize Column.
+- Restart Server

+This is very important, because Demography queries are very long.
+Next, proceed with Demography Install.

 - Using AD PackIn
 - Download:  AMERPSOFT Demografia Venezolana.zip,
 - Packin IT.
-- You may look at 'GeografiaVenezolanaCompleta.sql'
+- You may take a look at 'GeografiaVenezolanaCompleta.sql' only for information.
 - Make your Country Extended Demography Packin
     ( If you are using other local you may build your tables)
 - Remember to execute procedures on System Admin --> General Rules: